 - Banana Nice Cream

-- Butter Pecan Oat Ice Cream
+- Vegan Butter Pecan Ice Cream

-- Chocolate Chickpea Ice Cream (nut-free)
+- Chocolate Chickpea Ice Cream - nut-free

 Substitutions

-- Flour - though I haven't tested the recipe yet with other whole-grain flours, I do think it will be fairly forgiving.
+- Flour: Though I haven't yet tested the recipe with other whole-grain flours, I do think it will be fairly forgiving.
 The key is to use the same weight in grams.
-For example, if you wanted to use white whole-wheat flour instead of oat flour, use ¾ cup (approx. 90 grams) instead of 1 cup.
+For example, if you want to use whole-wheat flour instead of oat flour, use ¾ cup (approx. 90 grams) instead of 1 cup.

 Once the brownies are cool, I like to leave them on the parchment paper and transfer them to a storage container with a tight-fitting lid.